pivotal/docs-tap/opting-out-telemetry.hbs.md

 This topic describes how to opt out of the VMware Customer Experience Improvement Program (CEIP).
 By default, when you install Tanzu Application Platform, you are opted into telemetry collection.
-To turn off telemetry collection, complete following the instructions.

 >**Note** If you opt out of telemetry collection, VMware cannot offer you proactive support and the other benefits that accompany participation in the CEIP.

-To turn off telemetry collection:
+Follow these steps to turn off telemetry collection:

 kubectl
 : To turn off telemetry collection on your Tanzu Application Platform by using kubectl: